cpioli/headAboveWater_unity/README.md

 # headAboveWater_unity
-Clean version of the Unity2d Implementation of Head Above Water
+Clean version of the Unity2d Implementation of Head Above Water.
+Developed in Unity3D version 2018.2.15f1.

 This is an implementation of a prototype I developed in my graduate program.
 The focus wasn't to create any new gameplay, but to rebuild the mechanics using the features of Unity3D, most significantly Scriptable Objects.